adonisjs/v6-docs/content/docs/api-references/helpers.md

+---
+summary: List of available helpers in AdonisJS
+---

 # Helpers reference

 AdonisJS bundles its utilities into the `helpers` module and makes them available to your application code.
 Since these utilities are already installed and used by the framework, the `helpers` module does not add any additional bloat to your `node_modules`.